efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 [Google CodeLab -- Stackdriver Logging and Stackdriver Trace for Cloud Functions](https://codelabs.developers.google.com/codelabs/cloud-function-logs-traces)

 ### Extra Video

+I thought you might be interested in how you can interact with Cloud Functions via a local CLI.
+To spice things up, I added multiprocessing (one form of parallel processing you can do in Python).
+Of note with this example is that you could extend it to whatever local application you have.

 [Calling Cloud Functions from Python (with multiprocessing and requests) [7:36]](https://youtu.be/TkF07-_H3wA)